 The current dispute over CPP reflects the climate surrounding all infrastructure investments.
 We are talking about the already mentioned nuclear energy, the gas port in Świnoujście and the digging up of the Vistula Spit so that ships could reach the city of Elbląg.

 In the latest United Surveys study for DGP and RMF FM, one of the biggest newspapers in Poland asked about the demands of the left-liberal coalition regarding the withdrawal from key investments of recent years.
 Most people (85%) are convinced of the need to build nuclear power plants.
 The plan to continue large military spending is also supported by three-quarters of respondents.
-We are more divided on the CPK issue, but the slim majority (51%) of respondents are in favor of completing this project.
+We are more divided on the CPK issue, but the slim majority (51%) of respondents are in favour of completing this project.

 So we will soon have a discussion about the mentioned projects, not only about CPP.
 What will the government coalition do about it?
 Statements regarding the relocation of the nuclear power plant site have fallen silent.
 The issue of the project in Elbląg is slowly turning out to be too far advanced to be eliminated.
 But how long will these disputes freeze these projects?